 IDS values its diverse network of alumni, the majority of whom are working across the globe as development professionals.
 The IDS alumni network creates opportunities to make professional connections and share the accumulated wealth of experience that the network holds.

 There are many ways to stay in touch and get involved with IDS and the alumni network, we would love to hear your ideas on how to stay connected, but here are a few ideas from us.
+IDS is committed to protecting your privacy, you can find out more about how this directly relates to alumni on our dedicated IDS Alumni Network website.

 Ambassadors are active IDS alums who act as country representatives, student supporters and network coordinators for alumni in their home country.
 We count on their help to develop and sustain active alumni networks in their countries in a variety of ways.